kallaway/100-days-of-code/log.md

 ### DAYS 8 2021/3/2
 Edited to render a image in canvas element and added a parent element (canvas container) to make the image responsive to the browser size. (canvas element by itself cannot be set to 100% width.
 Must make container 100% wide and set canvas width = container width)

+### DAYS 9
+Worked on canvas.
+I learned an eventlistner "onload", and I need to set it to obtain the size of the original image that I want to manipulate.
+I also learned window.addEventListner.